CBMX-609/Game-Shark---Pokermon/README.md

 | Ultra Ball | Yellow and white |

 ## Special Thanks
-**InertSteak and contributors** - Pokermon developers that this mod would not exist without
+**InertSteak and Pokermon contributors** - This mod could and would not exist without them

 **Sonfive, Maelmc** - Code help